 Why Is Rehab For Seniors More Serious?

-Rehab for older adults is especially imminent because advanced age exacerbates substance abuse effects on the body and mind.
-While it is dangerous for young adults to indulge their addictions, it becomes increasingly fatal as you age.
+Drug rehab for older adults is especially imminent because advanced age exacerbates substance abuse effects on the body and mind.
+While it is dangerous for young adults to indulge in their addictions, it becomes increasingly fatal as you age.
 Each day is a ticking time bomb for elderly adults who continually refuse to get help.
-The reasons listed are just a few of the various hazards that come with seniors who battle addiction.
+The reasons listed are just a few of the various hazards of seniors battling addiction.

 Declining Health And Medical Conditions

-With age, the immune system progressively declines and becomes slower in response to infections.
+The immune system progressively declines with age and becomes slower in response to infections.
 Furthermore, many elderly already have preexisting health conditions that weaken their physical state.

 Adding addiction or substance abuse to these natural declining factors only exacerbates the physical and mental deterioration.
-Even worse, it creates a blend that could potentially become fatal very rapidly.
+Even worse, it creates a blend that could rapidly become fatal.
 Whether it’s sooner rather than later, addictive strongholds will ultimately prove to be your demise if you continually refuse help.

 Social Isolation And Loneliness

 According to stonegatesl.com, a UCSF study found that over 40% of seniors end up in isolated environments and feelings of loneliness.
-This disturbing study means a high percentage of elderly are not receiving the assistance they need.
-Whether it be by way of relocation, death, or abandonment of friends and family, many seniors find themselves alone.
+This disturbing study means a high percentage of the elderly are not receiving the assistance they need.
+Many seniors find themselves alone, Whether by way of relocation, death, or abandonment of friends and family.
 In most cases, this age group requires the most aid, especially for seniors in need of rehab.

 This social isolation further contributes to a greater susceptibility to emotional disorders such as depression, suicide, or emotional stress.
-Even worse, this prominent loneliness among seniors can drive them deeper into their abuse.
+This prominent loneliness among seniors can drive them deeper into their abuse.
 Some may even find a degree of enjoyment in their strongholds.
 However, this false sense of enjoyment is deceptive, as such abuse only leads to a deeper state of loneliness.

 Easy Accessibility To Prescription Drugs

 Prescribed drugs to deal with underlying conditions and bodily aches are common among senior citizens.
 The ease of accessibility can accelerate substance abuse.
-The variety of painkillers and otc drugs available to seniors with ease can prove deadly.
+The variety of painkillers and other drugs available to seniors with ease can prove deadly.
 Compound this with the fact that alcoholism is the most commonly abused substance among the elderly, you have a dangerous combination.
-Whether it be alcohol-related rehab for seniors or other substance rehabilitation, professional help is imminent to prevent a sad and swift end.
+Whether it be alcohol rehab treatment options for seniors or other substance use disorder rehabilitation, medical professional help is imminent to prevent a sad and swift end.

 Though hesitancy to receive therapy is true for any age group, it is exponentially more pronounced in seniors.
-The Wall Street Journal cites a study where 70 percent of those aged 55 and older who suffered from anxiety and mood disorders, refused services in mental health.
+The Wall Street Journal cites a study where 70 percent of those aged 55 and older who suffered from anxiety and mood disorders refused services for mental health disorders.
 The source specifies the primary reason for refusal was the unbelief that rehab would help.